'One-man rule?' Why the Turkey elections matter to the US

-Voters in Turkey head to the polls Sunday in a high-stakes election that could drastically alter the NATO ally's trajectory or give more power of President Recep Tayyip Erdogan.
+ISTANBUL – Voters in Turkey went to the polls Sunday in a high-stakes election that could drastically alter the NATO ally's path or give more power to President Recep Tayyip Erdogan.

 At a time of economic instability and strained relations with the West, the outcome could also shape U.S.-Turkish relations for years to come.

-“If Erdogan wins, we’re going to see Turkey turn more into a country like Russia, a one party rule, a one man rule, and it’s going to lead to major instability both politically and economically,” said Utku Balaban, an advisor to Aykut Erdogdu, the vice president of Turkey’s main opposition party.
+“If Erdogan wins, we’re going to see Turkey turn more into a country like Russia, a one-party rule, a one-man rule, and it’s going to lead to major instability both politically and economically,” said Utku Balaban, an adviser to Aykut Erdogdu, the vice president of Turkey’s main opposition party.

-Speaking at five different rallies in Istanbul, Erdogan urged citizens Saturday to vote and listed the hospitals and transportation facilities built during his time in office as proof of his leadership.
+Erdogan , speaking at five different rallies in Istanbul, urged citizens to vote and listed the hospitals and transportation facilities built during his time in office as proof of his leadership.
 He also condemned his opponents for lacking vision.

 “The presidency requires experience,” said Erdogan, who has led Turkey since 2003 as prime minister and since 2014 as the country’s first directly elected president.